 Swimming Holes Near Sydney

-Lastly, if you’re keen for some outdoor adventures and wild swimming, summer is the best time to head off on a day trip or weekend trip from Sydney to explore the swimming holes outside the city.
+Lastly, if you’re keen for some outdoor adventures and wild swimming, summer is the best time to head off on a day trip or weekend trips from Sydney to explore the swimming holes outside the city.

 Upper Gledhill Falls.